-TOKENS- display expansion strings
+TOKENS - display expansion strings

-Syntax: TOKENS (<buffer size>)
+Syntax: TOKENS

-If no parameter is supplied the strings associated with all the expansion tokens are listed.
-The tokens 150 to 159 are set by UTOPIA.
-To set your own definitions (using the BASIC command KEY) it may be necessary to clear space in the expansion string buffer.
-To do this use the command INOKEYS.
+The strings associated with all the expansion tokens are listed.
+The tokens 149 to 159are set on reset.
+To set further definitions (using the BASIC command KEY) it may be necessary to clear space in the expansion string buffer.
+To do this set some of the tokens to the null string. e.g. KEY 158,""